Measuring the Effectiveness of Accounts Payable

 The Most Common Exceptions

-- lack of a valid purchase order
+- Lack of a valid purchase order,

-- differences between product quantities or prices
+- Differences between product quantities or prices, and

-- goods that have been invoiced but never received
+- Goods that have been invoiced but never received

 Easier Exception Handling